 As kids we do this very naturally.
 Then we “grow up” and most of us forget how happy it can make us.
 We become conditioned to believe that creating for the simple joy of it is a “waste of time” or is in some way unrealistic or irresponsible.

 I call BS.
 Some of my most joyous moments arise while engaging in activities that have zero commercial purpose, like composing songs.
-But, who knows… maybe someday I’ll turn into a musician. 😉
+But, who knows… maybe someday I’ll turn into a professional musician. 😉

 Take a few minutes.
 Momentarily suspend the belief that you can’t or that you don’t have the time or that you have no idea what to create.
 How would you enjoy expressing yourself right now?
 Follow whatever instinctive nudges bubble to the surface.
 Go sing!
 Go dance!
 Go write a poem!
 Go draw or play with legos!
 Magic lives in our innocent, childlike enjoyment.